atsikov/deep-awaited/README.md

 ### Limitation

 In order to have a nice chaining, each non-function field is wrapped with a function.
+Same comes to array elements access.
-If you us TypeScript, the provided definitions will take care of it.
-Same comes to array element access.
+ If you use TypeScript, the provided definitions will take care of it.
 ## Examples

 Access the required field in a fetched json